LeLocTai/blog-hugo/content/posts/unity-lasso-selection-part-1.md

 	public int VerticesSelectedThreshold => vertices.Length / 2;
 ```
-I hardcode the amount of selected vertices for the object to be selected to be 50%.
+I hard-coded the amount of selected vertices for the object to be selected to be 50%.
 You might want to expose this to the UI to make it configurable.
 ``` csharp
 	Vector3[] vertices            = new Vector3[0];
 	Vector2[] verticesScreenSpace = new Vector2[0];